diku-dk/ap-e2024-pub/erlang.md

 ## Channels and messages

 In Erlang, if we have a process ID, we can send a message to that process.
-In Haskell, processes are sent to *channels*.
-A channel is created with `newChan`:
+In Haskell, communication is done via *channels*.
+A channel is created using the `newChan` action:

 ```Haskell
 newChan :: IO (Chan a)
 ```

-The `newChan` action produces a channel that can send messages of type `a`.
+The `newChan` action produces a channel that can be used for sending and receiving messages of type `a`.
 The precise type of `a` will be inferred by the compiler.
 This is also a deviation from Erlang, where messages are untyped.

-Whenever we create a thread, we also create a channel through which we can communicate with the thread, like so (assuming the existence of a function `threadLoop`):
+Whenever we create a thread, we will also create a channel through which we can communicate with the thread, as shown in below (assuming the existence of a function `threadLoop`):

 ```Haskell